graphile/starter/README.md

 ## Purpose

-Graphile Starter is an opinionated off-the-shelf stater project with the boilerplate done for you.
-Included is the beginning of an app which uses Node, GraphQL and PostGraphile with a user registration system, testing suite, and the AntD design framework - everything you need to quickly get started with your application idea.
+Graphile Starter is an opinionated quick-start project for full-stack application development in React, Node.js, GraphQL and PostgreSQL.
+It includes the foundations of a modern web application, with a full user registration system, session management, optimised job queue, a significant amount of pre-configured tooling, tests (both end-to-end and more granular) and much more.

+It is suitable for building projects both large and small, with a focus on getting started quickly - you can use it to start a project during a hack day, and then scale that to a massive audience with ease.

 Please note that this software is not "complete," free of software defects, or free of security issues — it is not a "finished" solution, but rather the seed